ankitchamke/100-days-of-code/README.md

 - Learned key terminology through a crash course on terms like **Linux**, **shell**, and **CLI** (Command Line Interface).
 - Set up and configured the local command-line environment directly within **VS Code**, including its integration with **Git**.
 - Explored the concept of command-line **options**, which are used to modify the behavior of commands.

 ---

+### Day 60: 05 August 2025 (Tuesday)
+**Today's Progress:**
+- Learned more advanced command-line operations for managing files and directories.
+- Practiced commands to efficiently find specific files and directories within the file system.
+- Gained an understanding of how to kill a running process using the command line.
+- Mastered the commands for renaming, moving, and copying files and directories.

+---